Man in a Blue Vase

 "Man in a Blue Vase" is an Australian television one-off comedy presentation which aired in 1960.
 It was part of Shell Presents, which consisted of monthly presentations of standalone television dramas and comedies.
-It aired on GTV-9 in Melbourne and ATN-7 in Sydney, as this was prior to the creation of the Seven Network and Nine Network.
+It aired on 19 March 1960 on GTV-9 in Melbourne and on 5 March 1960 on ATN-7 in Sydney, as this was prior to the creation of the Seven Network and Nine Network.